kavia-common/ai-developments-update-548-557/ai_developments_frontend/README.md

 Open http://localhost:3000 in your browser.

+Health Check
+- A lightweight health-check page is available at /health (e.g., http://localhost:3000/health)
+- Renders instantly with status OK, timestamp, version, and a small JSON block.
+- No external API calls are performed on this route.

 ## Configuration

 This project uses Create React App, so env vars must be prefixed with REACT_APP_.
 Configure the following in your .env: